Valproate and Carnitine: Can You Take Them Together?

 What happens when you take valproate with carnitine?

-Valproate (also sold as valproic acid, divalproex, sodium valproate, and under brand names like Depakote and Depakene) is one of the most widely prescribed broad-spectrum anticonvulsants and a mainstay treatment for epilepsy, bipolar disorder, and migraine prevention.
-Although effective, the drug has a well-documented metabolic side effect: it depletes the body's stores of carnitine, a small molecule essential for shuttling long-chain fatty acids into the mitochondria for energy production.
+Valproate (also sold as valproic acid, divalproex, sodium valproate, and under brand names like Depakote and Depakene) is a widely prescribed broad-spectrum anticonvulsant used for epilepsy, bipolar disorder, and migraine prevention.
+It has a well-documented metabolic side effect: it gradually depletes the body's stores of carnitine, a small molecule that shuttles long-chain fatty acids into the mitochondria for energy production.
+Here is how the depletion unfolds:

 Why is this important?